Discussing Alcohol and Other Drugs

 Welcome

-This family guide will help you talk about substance use with your college student, give you insight to the college experience, and provide resources you need to navigate these important conversations in a productive and meaningful way.
+This family guide will help you talk about substance use with your college student, give you insight into the college experience, and provide resources to help you navigate these important conversations in a productive and meaningful way.
 The importance of these conversations occurring BEFORE your student comes to college cannot be understated.

 Our Philosophy